A Guide to Reliable Oxygen Purity and Industrial Gas Monitoring

 ASU functions and components

-- Separation - Separation is performed using either cryogenic distillation or non-cryogenic methods.
+- Cryogenic distillation and separation - Separation is performed using either cryogenic distillation or non-cryogenic methods.
 We will look at these options in more detail in the next section.

 The air separation phase can employ multiple techniques.
 These methods are vastly different and may be used to address varying usage scenarios.

 - Pressure swing adsorption (PSA) - PSA is a non-cryogenic air separation method utilizing absorbent materials to absorb nitrogen from compressed air.
 The cycle-based process swings the absorbent material from high to low pressure.
 The absorbed nitrogen is released to enable the production of purified oxygen.
-PSAs produce lower purity oxygen, typically from 90 to 95% pure.
+PSAs produce lower purity oxygen, typically from 90 to 95% pure, making oxygen purity control and real-time ASU monitoring even more critical.
 They are often used in smaller operations or in locations that cannot support cryogenic units.

 - Membrane separation - This non-cryogenic technique uses membrane technology that employs selection permeation to separate gases according to chemical properties of molecule size.
 A specially designed membrane separates air components based on how quickly specific gases pass through it.
 This method can produce oxygen or nitrogen without cryogenics and offers an energy-efficient and compact solution for small operations.